Intrauterine insemination (IUI) is usually the first fertility option available for couples who are trying to get pregnant.

 ICSI (intracytoplasmic sperm injection):

-Often used alongside IVF, ICSI is ideal when sperm count or quality is a major concern, as it involves injecting a single healthy sperm directly into the egg.
+Often used alongside IVF, ICSI may be considered when sperm count or quality is a significant concern, as it involves injecting a single sperm directly into the egg rather than relying on natural fertilisation.

 Donor eggs or sperm:

 This may be suggested when either partner has very low egg or sperm quality.
-It can be a personal decision, and your care team will support you every step of the way.
+It is a personal decision, and a specialist can walk you through what it involves and help you understand what may be right for your circumstances.

 Lifestyle and health changes: